WebReflection/coincident/README.md

 The second optional argument of the `coincident(context[, JSON])` helper can be any *JSON* like namespace able to `parse` and `stringify` data, such as [flatted](https://www.npmjs.com/package/flatted) or [@ungap/structured-clone/json](https://github.com/ungap/structured-clone/#tojson) (or use `coincident/structured`).

+Additionally, it can contain a `transform` callback that will be used to change arguments into something else via `(value: any) => any` operation per each of them.

 **Additionally**, the exported function has a `coincident.tranfer(...buffers)` helper that if used as last argument of any worker demanded task will transfer buffers instead of cloning/copying these.

 #### Main -> Worker